 Hydroxychloroquine & chloroquine

 Hydroxychloroquine & chloroquine are anti-malarial medications.
 Besides being active against malaria, they are used to treat rheumatoid arthritis and cutaneous lupus erythematosus (LE) and rashes associated with systemic lupus erythematosus (SLE).
 They are also used in some photosensitivity disorders and occasionally in other inflammatory skin conditions.
-Hydroxychloroquine is used much more frequently than chloroquine, as chloroquine is more likely to cause irreversible retinal damage.
+Hydroxychloroquine is used much more frequently than chloroquine, as chloroquine is more likely to cause permanent damage to eyesight.

 Hydroxychloroquine is available in New Zealand as Plaquenil®, in 200 mg tablets.
 The usual dose for skin disease is 200 to 600 mg daily, best taken after meals.